 col_factor

-library(ggplot2) # graphicslibrary(ggrepel) # label placement in the scatter plotlibrary(knitr) # Tables
+library(ggplot2) # graphicslibrary(ggrepel) # non-overlapping text labels in scatter plotslibrary(knitr) # kable() for tables

 Create Synthetic Data